mwickett/squarespace-overlay/README.md

 The Squarespace Template Helper is a simple front end development workflow and toolset to help you write organized, modular CSS and JavaScript for use with Squarespace templates **without developer mode**.

 Too many designers and developers are customizing Squarespace websites without keeping quality and workmanship in check.
 Often times, CSS code is an unorganized mess and JavaScript is heavy, bloated and buggy.
 This workflow aims to solve that.
 Stick to this workflow and you'll have organized, DRY (don't repeat yourself), prefixed CSS code.
 You'll also learn to code well-documented, clean JavaScript code that's modular.
-Hey, you might even learn ES6 because of our ESlint configuration.

 ### Features